-(1) Training curriculum developed by the Company must include those eligible crop insurance contracts which the Company indicates in Appendix II it will be selling or servicing in the State, and include at a minimum (for new agents and applicable employees, comprehensive information on all of the following, and for experienced agents and applicable employees, comprehensive information on updates or changes in the following), sufficient information to make such persons proficient in:
+(1) Training curriculum developed by the Company must include those eligible livestock price insurance contracts which the Company indicates in Appendix II it will be selling or servicing in the State, and include at a minimum (for new agents and applicable employees, comprehensive information on all of the following, and for experienced agents and applicable employees, comprehensive information on updates or changes in the following), sufficient information to make such persons proficient in:

-- (a) The meaning of the terms and conditions of the Common Crop Insurance Policy, Basic Provisions and applicable Crop Provisions, published at 7 C.F.R. part 457, and the other available plans of insurance such as the Group Risk Plan published at 7 C.F.R. part 407, and the revenue insurance plans, pilot programs, and other plans of insurance found on FCIC's website at www.rma.usda.gov, and any changes thereto; - (b) All applicable endorsements, Special Provisions and options and any changes thereto; - (c) The benefits and differences between the applicable plans of insurance specified in subparagraph (a); - (d) The actuarial documents and their usage; - (e) The requirements in the procedures applicable to the sales and service of eligible crop insurance contracts and any changes thereto; - (f) How to properly fill out and submit all applicable forms, documents, notices and reports; - (g) The requirements under applicable Federal civil rights statutes and methods to encourage program participation, including participation of limited resource, women, minority, and under served producers or in under served areas; - (h) The benefits of the available risk management products and applicability and suitability to farming conditions and operations in the relevant area; - (i) How to recognize anomalies in reported information and common indicators of misrepresentation, fraud, waste or abuse, the process to report such to the Company, and appropriate actions to be taken when anomalies or evidence of misrepresentation, fraud, waste or abuse exist; and - (j) Other requirements as may be determined by FCIC. - (2) Before the Company may permit persons identified in subsection A. to sell or service any eligible crop insurance contract: - (a) The new agent or other applicable person (including any other person who solicits or otherwise promotes crop insurance sales on behalf of the Company) must participate in a structured training program of at least 12 hours on all of the items listed in paragraph (1). - (b) The experienced agent or other applicable person must annually complete at least 3 hours of structured training, on updates or changes specifically related to the items listed in paragraph (1), or that are identified by FCIC or the Company as deficient during the quality control reviews or processing of the sales related documents.
+- (a) The meaning of the terms and conditions of the Basic Policies and applicable livestock plans of insurance and any endorsement thereto, Specific Coverage Endorsements, and any changes thereto; - (b) The benefits and differences between the applicable plans of insurance specified in subparagraph (a); - (c) The actuarial documents and their usage; - (d) The requirements in the procedures applicable to the sales and service of eligible livestock price insurance contracts and any changes thereto; - (e) How to properly fill out and submit all applicable forms, documents, notices and reports; - (f) The requirements under applicable Federal civil rights statutes and methods to encourage program participation, including participation of limited resource, women, minority, and under served producers or in under served areas; - (g) The benefits of the available risk management products and applicability and suitability to farming conditions and operations in the relevant area; - (h) How to recognize anomalies in reported information and common indicators of misrepresentation, fraud, waste or abuse, the process to report such to the Company, and appropriate actions to be taken when anomalies or evidence of misrepresentation, fraud, waste or abuse exist; and - (i) Other requirements as may be determined by FCIC. - (2) Before the Company may permit persons identified in subsection A. to sell or service any eligible livestock price insurance contract: - (a) The new agent or other applicable person (including any other person who solicits or otherwise promotes livestock insurance sales on behalf of the Company) must participate in a structured training program of at least 3 hours for each livestock plan of insurance sold, on all of the items listed in paragraph (1). - (b) The experienced agent or other applicable person must annually complete at least 3 hours of structured training, on updates or changes specifically related to the items listed in paragraph (1), or that are identified by FCIC or the Company as deficient during the quality control reviews or processing of the sales related documents.

-- (c) All agents and other applicable person must pass a basic competency test before they can sell or service an eligible crop insurance contract (all results must be maintained by each Company in accordance with section II.A.6.a. and IV.G. of the Agreement).
-Basic competency tests must specifically relate to the items listed in paragraph (1) and determine the proficiency of the person who completed the required training to sell and service eligible crop insurance contracts.
-Additionally, the Company must review the test results and document follow-up training initiatives for any area of identified weakness on the part of any one or more persons. - (d) All agents and applicable persons must retake and pass the basic competency test every three years. - (e) If the agent or other applicable person was not employed by or did not contract with the Company in previous years, the Company must obtain and have available upon request, documentation that the agent or other applicable person has passed the basic competency test within the past 3 years with another AIP.
+- (c) All agents and other applicable person must pass a basic competence test before they can sell or service an eligible livestock price insurance contract (all results must be maintained by each Company in accordance with section II.A.
+6.a. and IV.G. of the Agreement).
+Basic competence tests must specifically relate to the items listed in paragraph (1) and determine the proficiency of the person who completed the required training to sell and service eligible livestock price insurance contracts.
+Additionally, the Company must review the test results and document follow-up training initiatives for any area of identified weakness on the part of any one or more persons. - (d) All agents and applicable persons must retake and pass the basic competence test every three years. - (e) If the agent or other applicable person was not employed by or did not contract with the Company in previous years, the Company must obtain and have available upon request, documentation that the agent or other applicable person has passed the basic competence test within the past 3 years with another AIP.